danidee10/danidee10.github.io/_posts/django/2018-01-13-realtime-django-5.markdown

 ---
 layout: post
 title: 'Realtime Django Part 5: Building a Chat application RabbitMQ and uWSGI websockets (uWSGI WebSockets)'
-date: 2018-01-12T14:30:12+08:00
+date: 2018-01-13T14:30:12+08:00
 ---

-Welcome to the penultimate part of this tutorial, i have a lot of fun writing this tutorial and i hope you have.
+Welcome to the penultimate part of this tutorial.
+I've really learnt a lot writing this tutorial and i hope you have to.

 In part 4, we were able to acheive our main goal of the tutorial which was to build a web based chat application with django and Vue.
 But we faced a major issue with scaling the application.

-It's not a UI/UX issue that the user can notice immediately but it's really important because if we're an overnight sensation and our app becomes very popular with lot of users talking to their friends It's going to become really slow and before you know it our server will start dropping requests that it can't handle which would leave a very bad impression of us an engineers.
-So what can we do?

 ### WebSockets

-From the last tutorial, we touched a little on WebSockets basically we know that they're bi-directional channels that stay open and allow the server to communicate instantly with the client and vice-versa.
-So how do we get this cool stuff into our django application.
+From the last tutorial, we went through a little primer on WebSockets. we know they're bi-directional channels that stay open and allow the server to communicate instantly with the client and vice-versa.

 Django itself was developed at a different time in our internet history.
-Back then Websites/Web applications weren't as sophisticated as what we know today.
+Back then Websites/Web applications weren't as sophisticated as they are today.
 It was basically "Hey i want the articles from the 1st of January 2005" and then the server goes "Don't worry bro I got you" and does some work fetching the articles and then responds "Here are the articles you asked for" and then it goes back to sleep or attend to other users (Closes the socket).
 You couldn't receive information without asking for it.
 For example the Web Server couldn't say "Someone in Lagos sent you a message here is the message".
 You'll need to ask the Web server.
 "Please let me see all my unread messages" first.

-Enough of this annoying examples :-) what we can pull from this is that the communication could only be initiated from one person (The client).
+Don't mind these stupid examples :-). what we can pull from this is that the communication could only be initiated from one person (The client).

-This was really a problem for Django and a lot of python web frameworks because the underlying protocol that governs how python applications should run `WSGI` was tied down to this `request-response` type of communication.
-Django developers feared the worst because NodeJS hipsters were rubbing it in their faces that django was bad for realtime systems.
-Something had to be done and it had to be done fast.
+This was really a problem for Django and a lot of python web frameworks because the underlying protocol that governs how python applications should run (`WSGI`) was tied down to this `request-response` pattern of communication.

+So many people approached the problem from different angles

+- By new frameworks/web servers (E.g Tornado).
+- Async engines with websocket servers (E.g gevent)
-So many people approached the problem from different perspectives.
-By new frameworks (Torando), Async engines (Gevent and Co), adding support to existing WSGI Servers (`uWSGI`). but nobody tried to modify django directly because it was going to require some drastic changes in the core of django and the `WSGI` protocol itself until someone found a workaround
+- By Adding support to existing WSGI Servers (`uWSGI`)

+Nobody tried to modify django directly because it was going to require some drastic changes in the core of django and the `WSGI` protocol.

 ### django channels

-Andrew Goodwin brought websockets to django natively with django-channels.
-As we speak now it's currently an official product of the django foundation.
+Andrew Godwin brought websockets to django natively with `django-channels`.
+At the time this tutorial was written it's currently an official project of the django software foundation.
 Meaning it's not going anywhere soon.

-Django channels is good but how was he able to build it while maintaining django's compatibility with `WSGI` servers and without changing the core.
-Well....He compromised.

-A new protocol called `ASGI` had to be developed for django-channels It's distinctly different from `WSGI` which means that if you decide to go with django-channels for websockets for an old django application you can say bye bye to your `WSGI` Servers like gunicorn, meinheld and uWSGI any optimizations you made in the past to speed up your application would be lost. django-channels comes with it's own server called `Daphne` It's not that bad but it's relatively young compared to other `WSGI` Servers.
+`django-channels` introduces a new protocol called `ASGI`.
+It's distinctly different from `WSGI` which means that if you decide to go with django-channels for websockets for an old django application you can say bye bye to your `WSGI` Servers like gunicorn, meinheld and uWSGI any optimizations you made in the past to speed up your application would be lost. django-channels comes with it's own server (that handles WebSocket connections) called `daphne`. `daphne` can also handle normal http requests if you want it to.

-Also using `django-channels` in your existing application glues your application together and makes it harder to scale out to multiple machines.
-Because you now have one application serving two different purposes. i.e Normal requests and WebSocket requests.
-This makes server monitoring tricky and could also result in a performance bottleneck for normal http requests.
+If you decide to go with `django-channels` you have to learn it's API and methods, You'll also need to change your deployment process.

 This doesn't mean django-channels is bad.
 It's actually the future for building realtime systems with django and it's backed by the django software foundation itself.
 Infact, if you're starting a new django application from scratch and you know you're going to need realtime behaviour i'll advice you to take a look at it.

-For existing applications, it can be a real pain to integrate it and performance is going to drop a little when you switch from your existing `WSGI` Server to Daphne.
+To scale to horizontally to multiple machines you'll still need to make use of a what `django-channels` call Channel layers.
+The recommended layer is the `Redis` layer.
+There's also a `RabbitMQ` channel layer and an IPC (Inter process Communication) Layer.
+These Channel layers are the glue between django and the `daphne` server.
+The `Redis` and `RabbitMQ` in particular are used to scale channels horizontally.
+The IPC channel layer quicker but it's only suitable for a single server because all the processes use a shared memory for communication.

+What we're going to build is very similar to the approach `django-channels` took but on a lower level.
+We're going to read from `RabbitMQ` directly. `django-channels` abstracts this into `Groups`. `uWSGI` would take a similar role as the `daphne` server.

 ### uWSGI WebSockets

-un-bit (The developers of uWSGI) took a different approach, they decided to integrate WebSockets into the uWSGI Core itslf. uWSGI is a very performant WSGI Web server for python (The Core is written in C).
+unbit (The developers of uWSGI) took a different approach, they decided to integrate WebSockets into the uWSGI Core itslf. uWSGI is a very performant WSGI Web server for python.
+It's Arguably the most popular python WSGI Server it also supports several programming languages like `Perl`, `Ruby` even `Go`.

-So this means that you don't need to change your stack to add WebSocket support to Django.
-Even if you use a different `WSGI` Server like `gunicorn` u just need to `pip install uwsgi` it's that simple.
+If you currently use `uWSGI` in your stack and you need WebSockets, you don't need to change anything.
+Even if you use a different `WSGI` Server like `gunicorn` you just need to `pip install uwsgi` it's that simple.

 If you remember the discussion we had earlier in part 3 about RabbitMQ.
 Remember i told you RabbitMQ is the glue between `uWSGI` and `django`.

-We need to create notifications and put them on the RabbitMQ Queue and then through the websockets this messages can be broadcasted directly to thousands of clients effectively.
+We need to create notifications and put them on the RabbitMQ Queue and then through the websockets this messages can be broadcasted directly to multiple users.

-To ease the process of creating notifications and sending them to RabbitMQ, i've created a third party django library called django-notifs.
-Go ahead and install it from pip with:
+To ease the process of creating notifications and sending them to RabbitMQ, i created a third party django library called [django-notifs](https://github.com/danidee10/django-notifs).

+It's available on Pypi.

 {% highlight python %}
 pip install django-notifs